 Why Paddle a Jon boat?

-Propelling a Jon boat using a paddle may be necessary when other forms of propulsion are not suitable, this might be when:
+Propelling a Jon boat using a paddle (the right type of paddle) may be necessary when other forms of propulsion are not suitable, this might be when:

 - Oars become too cumbersome in certain environments.